 To make it easier to understand how SOAP and REST compare, I decided to provide examples of both using the same free Web service, geocoder.us (thank you to Mark Yuabov for suggesting it).
 This simple Web service accepts an address as input and spits out a longitude and latitude as output.
 You could probably mix it with the Google Maps API example I present in “Using the Google Maps API to Add Cool Stuff to Your Applications.”

-Viewing the REST Example
+Viewing a Simple REST Example

 Sometimes, simple is best.
 In this case, REST is about as simple as it gets because all you need is an URL.
 Open your browser—it doesn’t matter which one—and type http://rpc.geocoder.us/service/csv?address=1600+Pennsylvania+Ave,+Washington+DC in the address field.
 Press Enter.
 You’ll see the output in your browser in CSV format:

 You see the latitude, followed by the longitude, followed by the address you provided.
 This simple test works for most addresses in most major cities (it doesn’t work too well for rural addresses, but hey, what do you expect for free?).
 The idea is that you obtain the latitude and longitude needed for use with other Web services.
 By combining Web services together with a little glue code, you can create really interesting applications that do amazing things in an incredibly short time with little effort on your part.
 Everyone else is doing the heavy lifting.
+You can also test your REST API with simple to use tools like SoapUI.

 SOAP, by its very nature, requires a little more setup, but I think you’ll be amazed at how simple it is to use.